tarunkolla/FISH-Language/README.md

-Instructions to build and execute the program:
+Instructions to build and execute the program:<br>

     -Write the Input program snippet with the file name <Filename>.fish within the same folder of the fish.jar if not give the      absolute path to the program file.